takanory/slides/20220429pyconus/index.rst

 Create bot with **Bolt** ⚡️
 ============================

+..
+Let's create a bot with Bolt !
+   What is Bolt?

 Bolt for Python
 ---------------
 * Python framework to build Slack app in a **flash**